OleksandrIvanovDev/Almirah.Doc/specifications/srs/srs.md

 >Example 1: ***This is a text in bold and italic***

+[SRS-017] The software shall allow to use unordered lists

+>Example of a unordered list is shown below:

+* This is a first unordered list item
+* This is a second unordered list item
+* This is a third unordered list item

+[SRS-018] The software shall allow to use ordered lists

+>Example of a ordered list is shown below:

+1. This is a first item of ordered list
+1. This is a second item of ordered list
+1. This is a third item of ordered list

+[SRS-019] The software shall allow to use nested levels of ordered and unordered lists

+>Example of a ordered list with nested levels is shown below:

+1. This is a first item of ordered list
+   1. This is a first item of ordered sub-list level 2
+   1. This is a second item of ordered sub-list level 2
+      1. This is a first item of ordered sub-list level 3
+      1. This is a second item of ordered sub-list level 3
+   1. This is a third item of ordered sub-list level 2
+1. This is a second item of ordered list
+   * This is a first item of unordered sub-list level 2
+     1. This is a first item of ordered sub-list level 3
+   * This is a second item of unordered sub-list level 2
+   * This is a third item of unordered sub-list level 2
+1. This is a third item of ordered list

+1. This is a standalone list separated from previous one by emply line in the Markdown source file

 ### Statistics

 [SRS-005] The software shall provide the "Number of Controlled Items" for each specification